 ROBERT N. PHALEN, PHD, CIH,

-American College of Medical Toxicology: “ACMT and AACT Position Statement: Preventing Occupational Fentanyl and Fentanyl Analog Exposure to Emergency Responders” (
+American College of Medical Toxicology: “ACMT and AACT Position Statement: Preventing Occupational Fentanyl and Fentanyl Analog Exposure to Emergency Responders” (PDF

 , July 2017).